devskrate/testwork/_posts/2020-08-31-customize-terminal-in-linux-like-a-pro.md

 + Ohmyzsh
 + Ohmyfish

 In both of them, we prefer ohmyfish because it has more good themes compared to ohmyzsh.
+If you want to install ohmyzsh, refer [this](https://devskrate.com/install-ohmyzsh-for-terminal/)

 Let's see the installation of the Ohmyfish.
 Before actually using it in your default terminal try to apply on another terminal.